 - a) Transfer function models are used for linear time invariant (LTI) continuous time systems.
-These are called frequency response models due mainly to the interpretation of the Laplace transform variables s as complex frequency in contrast with differential equation models, which are timedomain models. - b) In classical control design of feedback control is accomplished using the root locus technique and Bode methods.
+These are called frequency response models due mainly to the interpretation of the Laplace transform variables s as complex frequency in contrast with differential equation models, which are time-domain models. - b) In classical control design of feedback control is accomplished using the root locus technique and Bode methods.
 These techniques are very useful in designing many practical control problems.
-However design of control system using root locus c) With rapid development of high speed computers during the recent decade, a new approach to control system design has evolved.
+However design of control system using root locus or Bode technique is trial & error procedure.

+(c) With rapid development of high speed computers during the recent decade, a new approach to control system design has evolved.
 This new approach is called modern control theory.
 This theory permits a more systematic approach to control system design.
-In modern control theory, the control system is specified as a system of first-order differential equations.
+In modern control theory, the control system is specified as a system of firstorder differential equations.